 While many Matelich Scholarships are awarded to students with financial need, all qualified applicants, regardless of need, are considered.

-Applicants must submit a completed admission application and the scholarship application via Common Application by January 1.
-12 finalists will be invited to campus for an interview.
+Applicants must submit a completed admission application and the scholarship application by Dec.
+15 (extended from Dec.
+1).
+10 finalists will be invited to campus for an interview.
 Two Matelich Scholarships will be awarded.

-The Matelich Scholarship covers 100 percent of Puget Sound’s tuition and fees (room, board, and student government fee) for up to four years of undergraduate education at the University of Puget Sound.
-Freshman recipients may retain the award for up to three additional years of undergraduate study.
+The Matelich Scholarship covers 100 percent of Puget Sound’s tuition and fees (standard double room, standard medium meal plan, and student government fee) for up to four years of undergraduate education at the University of Puget Sound.
+First-year recipients may retain the award for up to three additional years of undergraduate study.
 Scholarship recipients:

 The university is committed to supporting Matelich Scholars during their enrollment at Puget Sound.
 The scholarship’s faculty advisor works with each scholar to ensure that she or he is pursuing and attaining the scholar’s ambitious academic, professional, and service/leadership goals.
 At the start of each semester, the advisor and scholar review goals for the period and set appropriate achievement benchmarks.
 The advisor reviews with each student his or her annual report before the beginning of the academic year.